featuredotapp/cli/docs/docs/cli/get-started.md

 * `--subjectcontains`: the email subject contains the text specified
 * `--hasattachments`: the email has one or more attachments

-To setup a trigger at the command line, provide a name and one or more criteria test (replacing `<username>`):
+To setup a trigger at the command line, provide a name and one or more criteria tests (replacing `<username>`):

 ```shell
 mailscript triggers:add \